All Products

 kubectl exec -it ossfs2-test-0 -- ls /data

-The output should show the test.txt file you created, indicating that the volume is mounted and you have write permissions.
+The output should include test.txt, confirming the volume is mounted and writable.

 Method 2: Authenticate using an AccessKey

-• If the AccessKey referenced by the PV is revoked or its permissions are changed, any application using the volume will immediately lose access and encounter permission errors.
-To restore access, update the credentials in the Secret, then restart the application's pods to force a remount.
-This process causes a brief service interruption and should only be performed during a scheduled maintenance window.
+If the AccessKey referenced by a PV is revoked or its permissions change, every pod using that volume loses access immediately.
+To restore access: update the credentials in the Secret, then restart the pods.
+This causes a brief service interruption and should be performed during a maintenance window.

-Step 1: Create a RAM user with OSS access permissions and obtain an AccessKey pair
+Step 1: Create a RAM user and store credentials in a Secret

 {